Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part1/GitHub-Docker-Runner-Azure-Part1.md

 FROM mcr.microsoft.com/windows/servercore/insider:10.0.20348.1
 ```

-The `FROM` instruction will tell our docker build to fetch and use a windows OS **base image**.
+The `'FROM'` instruction will tell our docker build to fetch and use a windows OS **base image**.
 Because windows base images can be fairly large we are using servercore **insider** edition, because the size is very compact and optimized.

 For compatibility on "your" host/VM running docker you may need to use a different tag, `mcr.microsoft.com/windows/servercore/insider:10.0.{build}.{revision}`

 The **host** OS version must be higher than the **base image** OS version.
 You can use Hyper-V isolation to run older containers on new host builds also.

 Because docker is running on my Windows 11 host build version: `10.0.22000.0`.
-I'm using a container OS version of: "mcr.microsoft.com/windows/servercore/insider:**10.0.20348.1**".
+I'm using a container OS version of: _mcr.microsoft.com/windows/servercore/insider:**10.0.20348.1**_.
 Just make sure that your host build version is **higher** than the **base image** build version you are using in the dockerfile when building the image.

 You can use the following **Servercore insider** tag reference: https://mcr.microsoft.com/en-us/product/windows/servercore/insider/tags